lissine0/Monal-wiki/Considerations-for-XMPP-server-admins.md

 ## Login
 - **Increase** the allowed successful **logins per timeslot**, if you have adopted a ratelimit for these
-- Enable SASL2 on your server if possible
+- Enable SASL2 on your server if possible, see above

 ## CSI
 - Make sure you have CSI (Client State Indication) enabled, this will greatly reduce your battery consumption by delaying messages not needed while the app is not in foreground (like typing notifications).